How to Become a Nail Technician or Manicurist/Pedicurist

 If you are considering enrolling in nail technician training, you are probably curious about how much the program costs, how long it will take to complete, what you will learn in the program, and more.
 Beauty Schools Directory has answered many of the most common questions about the education that helps you become a licensed nail tech, so you can decide whether taking the next step in your career is the right decision for you.
 If you think training to become a professional manicurist sounds like the right fit for you, just enter your zip code in the box to the right.
 Choose "Nail Technology" as your program to find schools near you that offer this program.

 Jump to Your Question:

-- What will you learn in nail school?
+- What classes will I take in nail school?

 - How long is the nail tech program?

 - How much does nail technician school cost?

 - What is the average nail technician salary?

 - What is the job outlook for nail technicians after graduation?